Pinterest Boards FAQ

 Not necessarily, but I do try to pin photos where celebrities are styled in harmonious ways.
 Sometimes it’s hard to find a photo with all the elements I want—decent quality, straight on, straight face, and harmonious hair, makeup, outfit, and jewelry—so I end up compromising and not pinning an ideally harmonious image.

-I’ve also started to make separate boards explicitly stating that celebrities’ clothes, hair, and/or makeup harmonize with their essences.
+I’ll sometimes explicitly state that celebrities’ clothes, hair, and/or makeup harmonize with their essences.
 But unless explicitly stated, the boards don’t necessarily display celebrities in ideally harmonious styles.

 Feel free to message me here, Pinterest, or via email if you have comments or questions! :)